 Serafina Kamp

 I am a PhD candidate at the University of Michigan where I'm fortunate to be advised by Ben Fish and Elizabeth Bondi-Kelly.
-My research interests are in modeling the social and economic impacts of data-driven predictive algorithms using algorithmic game theory and online learning.
+My research interests are in understanding the social and economic impacts of predictive algorithms using algorithmic game theory and online learning.
 I'm especially interested in labor market dynamics, including bargaining games, and understanding the mechanisms that create or amplify inequalities between groups of people here.

 Access my CV and Google Scholar Profile